-The Board is responsible for mediation and adjudication under a number of statutes (eg.LRA, ESA, OHSA and approximately 20 others) and a number of its adjudicators are cross-appointed resulting in more complex administrative arrangements.
-Currently, a number of the Board's adjudicators are cross appointed to the Human Rights Tribunal of Ontario, the Pay Equity Hearings Tribunal and the College of Trades.
-The increasing demands associated with the OLRB's own steady caseload, the ongoing difficulty in filling adjudicator positions, and the increase in cross-appointments are a pressure on the Board's resources.
+The Board is responsible for mediation and adjudication under a number of statutes (eg. LRA, ESA, OHSA, CECBA, SBCBA and approximately 20 others) and a number of its adjudicators are cross-appointed resulting in more complex administrative arrangements.
+Currently, a number of the Board's adjudicators are cross appointed to the Human Rights Tribunal of Ontario, the Pay Equity Hearings Tribunal, the College of Trades and the Education Relations Commission.
+The increasing demands associated with the

+OLRB's own steady caseload, the ongoing difficulty in filling adjudicator positions, and the increase in cross-appointments are a pressure on the Board's resources.